Baroda State: 20th century

-After the independence of India, which initially did not include Baroda or many other princely states, an interim government under Prime Minister Dr. Jivraj Narayan Mehta, son-in-law of Manubhai Mehta, then Dewan of Baroda state, was inaugurated in the State, on 4 September 1948, by the then Maharaja at a special Durbar in the Laxmi Vilas Palace, Baroda.
-Finally on 1 May 1949, Baroda State, the third largest state at the time of British India, formally merged into the Dominion of India, Initially, Baroda merged with the Bombay state, and then, on 1 May 1960, when the two new states of Gujarat and Maharashtra were formed, it became part of Gujarat, with Dr. Jivraj Narayan Mehta becoming the first Chief Minister of Gujarat.
+After the independence of India, which initially did not include Baroda or many other princely states, an interim government under Prime Minister Jivraj Narayan Mehta, son-in-law of Manubhai Mehta, then Dewan of Baroda state, was inaugurated in the State on 4 September 1948, by the then Maharaja at a special Durbar in the Laxmi Vilas Palace, Baroda.
+Finally, on 1 May 1949, Baroda State, the third largest state at the time of British India, formally merged into the Dominion of India, Initially, Baroda merged with the Bombay state, whereafter, on 1 May 1960, when the two new states of Gujarat and Maharashtra were formed, it became part of Gujarat, with Jivraj Narayan Mehta becoming the first Chief Minister of Gujarat.